 - Applesauce and fruit cups (or cans)

-- Toiletries: You will still need to brush your teeth, wipe down your body and put on deodorant.
-It may be insane outside, but who wants to stink?
+You will still need to brush your teeth, wipe down your body and put on deodorant.
+It may be pandemonium outside, but who wants to stink?
 Hygiene is important, especially during a disaster.
 You also want to make sure you have a lot of toilet paper, even if you decide to bug out!

 - Paper or Styrofoam plates